DDI-TU-Dresden/thonny-wiki/InstallingPackages.rst

 #.
 Reset interpreter by selecting "Stop/Reset" from "Run menu" (this is required only first time you do pip install)
 #.
 Start using the package

-Under the hood
+Details
 --------------
-If you use Thonny's built in Python, then pip installs packages inside .thonny directory under your home directory.
+If you use Thonny's built in Python, then "Open system shell" opens terminal with certain environment variables (PIP_USER and PYTHONUSERBASE) which cause *pip* to install packages inside .thonny directory under your home directory.
 This way you don't need to reinstall the packages when you update Thonny.

+If you use a separate interpreter, then its *pip* behaves as it would without Thonny.

 Using scientific Python packages
 ----------------------------------